Veolia AFFF Disposal Solutions

 Action Steps for Compliance

-1. Audit Your Equipment: Identify and catalogue all fire suppression systems and extinguishers currently using AFFF.
+1. Audit Your Equipment: Identify and catalogue all fire suppression systems and extinguishers currently using AFFF (containing PFAS, including PFOA).

 2. Consult with Experts: Engage with fire safety professionals to explore PFAS-free alternatives suitable for your specific operational needs.

-3. Plan for Safe Disposal: Coordinate with licensed hazardous waste disposal services to ensure environmentally responsible removal of AFFF-containing equipment.
+3. Plan for Safe Disposal: Coordinate with licensed hazardous waste disposal services to ensure environmentally responsible removal of non-compliant equipment.

 Need Assistance?

-Our team is here to guide you through the transition, offering expertise in identifying compliant alternatives and facilitating safe disposal processes.
+Our team is here to guide you through the transition, offering expertise in compliant and facilitating safe disposal processes.

 Frequently Asked Questions

-When will AFFF be banned in the UK?
+When has PFOA-based AFFF been banned in the UK?

-The full ban on AFFF use in the UK comes into effect on 4 July 2025.
-After this date, AFFF can no longer be used or stored and must be disposed of by a licensed contractor.
+The full ban on PFOA-based AFFF use in the UK came into effect on 4 July 2025.
+After this date, AFFF containing PFOA can no longer be used or stored and must be disposed of by a licensed contractor.

-AFFF must be disposed of by a licensed hazardous waste company.
+AFFF containing PFAS, including PFOA, must be disposed of by a licensed hazardous waste company.
 Veolia offers compliant disposal through high-temperature incineration at our permitted facility in Ellesmere Port.

 Is AFFF disposal capacity limited?